Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns the 24 sports available on Dabble, each with id and name, and provides examples.
-It also mentions joining with competitions, making the purpose distinct from sibling tools like dabble_competitions.
+The description clearly states the tool lists the 24 sports offered by Dabble, each with an ID and name.
+It also explains its role as a lookup for joining sportId from competitions, distinguishing it from sibling tools like dabble_competitions or dabble_active_competitions.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.